TheTrueBark/TyranidScreeps2.0/docs/roles.md

    the source without moving.
  - **Upgraders** – A single container two tiles from the controller anchors the upgrade position.
 Upgraders stand on or next to this container and withdraw energy before upgrading from range.
+They top up whenever the container has energy available so upgrading rarely pauses.
 When the container is missing the HiveMind still spawns one upgrader so progress never stalls.
  - **Builders** – Always fetch energy from nearby containers or dropped resources before requesting delivery.
 They select the highest priority construction site each tick (extensions first, then containers, then other